JuliaGaussianProcesses/KernelFunctions.jl/docs/src/index.md

 # KernelFunctions.jl

-Model agnostic kernel functions compatible with automatic differentiation
+Model-agnostic kernel functions compatible with automatic differentiation

 **KernelFunctions.jl** is a general purpose kernel package.
 It aims at providing a flexible framework for creating kernels and manipulating them.